chrisidso/NHLExpansionDraftSimulator/README.md

     does some cleanup (trades) and removes players who played <=20 games during the season.
 These players are probably callups late in the season and can have weird stats.
-2) calc_base_stats - sums the +/- stats for the players on each team and calculates the mean and std over all the teams.
+2) calc_base_stats - Sums the +/- stats for the players on each team and calculates the mean and std over all the teams.
 Does this with the PS stat and the Ztot stat too.
 Uses this later to evaluate the results of the draft.
 3) calc_player_value - evaluates the players using their +/- and PTS stats.
 Score for each player is recorded in the Ztot variable.
 Ztot = Z-score(+/-) + Z-score(PTS) for each player.
-4) calc_team_strength - calculates team strength and stores it in a dataframe for later reference when drafting a team.
+4) calc_team_strength - Calculates team strength and stores it in a dataframe for later reference when drafting a team.
-5) remove_first_second_years - removes first and second year players, since they are exempt from the draft.
+5) remove_first_second_years - Removes first and second year players, since they are exempt from the draft.
 Thought they should remain in the data during calculations.
-6) reduce_vars - reduces the variable list to only those variables that are needed from this point on.
+6) reduce_vars - Reduces the variable list to only those variables that are needed from this point on.
-7) team_processor - for each team decides which players to protect and then creates a dataframe with the unprotected players.
+7) team_processor - For each team decides which players to protect and then creates a dataframe with the unprotected players.
 8) team_selector_by_team_strength - Selects a team by reading from the team_strength
     list which is ordered by team strength.
 For each team selects best available player from the unprotected players list.